 Doreen Corwith Eckert, C-IAYT

 I'm so happy I found the Spanda yoga Movement Therapy training.
-Jaime creates such a wonderful and safe learning environment- even when exploring challenging concepts, I always felt supported and welcome.
+Dr. Jaime creates such a wonderful and safe learning environment- even when exploring challenging concepts, I always felt supported and welcome.
 The breadth and scope of this training is large, while also going into significant depth.
 I found the training to be rigorous and challenging, while also making room for play and laughter, so that learning felt fun.
 I emerged from this training with confidence as a yoga therapist and greater understanding of myself.

 Mikayla Morley B.F.A., C-IAYT